 Five countries on 5 continents are all leaders in reinventing the city through NBS in their own broader context.
 By looking the cases together we will try to assess whether re-naturing cities have truly gone global and what that means for global ambitions such as the SDGs.
 We will go deep into what drives these cities to embrace the urban nature agenda, what is their recipe for success, and where do they go next?

 Being Green Capital of Europe 2017, the city of Essen became a blueprint for the transformation of a city in the heart of the Ruhr metropolis.
 The times of industrialization with expansive coal mining and steel production have given face and significance to this region, and the Ruhr area has thus become home to over 5 million people today.
 In a landscape, that 200 years ago was home to wild horses and farmers, these driving forces have created a metropolitan region, which is today the third biggest agglomeration of central Europe.

-Around 93 percent of employment in the informal sector is in emerging and developing countries.
+Around 93% of employment in the informal sector is in emerging and developing countries.
 The prevalence of informality, in forms broader than just employment, has multiple adverse effects on people, especially women and children, in cities around the world.
 Informality is therefore an important consideration when it comes to sustainability and urban planning.
 Innovative, resource efficient, accessible and low cost solutions are required for people to meet their basic needs.
-Informality presents a number of challenges, but also a number of opportunities.

 The global UrbanByNature programme, developed through the Connecting Nature project by ICLEI Europe and DRIFT, will bring aspiring urban nature pioneers together in facilitated capacity-building webinars and workshops over a year, enabling participants from local governments to develop a nature-based action plan through an integrated planning approach.